Help protect your family’s future. Enter your zip code to get your free quote today!

 Life Insurance Basics

-A life insurance policy is a contract between you and an insurance company that provides your named beneficiaries with a death benefit payout upon your death.
-In most cases, you pay for your life insurance coverage with monthly premiums, which are calculated based on the size of your policy and other factors.
+A life insurance policy is a contract between you and an insurance company that provides your named beneficiaries with a death benefit payout upon your death (if your policy is in good standing).
+You pay for your life insurance coverage with monthly premiums, which are calculated based on the size of your policy and other factors.

 Who Needs Life Insurance?